m-o-leary/car_insurance_prediction/readme.md

 ├── api                         <- Code for REST API ├── data
 │   ├── processed               <- Output from pre-processing steps
-│   └── raw                     <- Raw data and documentation
+│   └── raw                     <- Raw data and documentation (Read only) ├── docker-compose.yml
-├── docker-compose.yml
 ├── model                       <- Saved models in pickle format ├── notebooks                   <- Notebooks containing EDA and processing and model taining steps defined in the trainer_lib